CorsixTH/CorsixTH/README.md

 ### What's Working? ###
 Most features of the game are available -- and we're at a state where you can complete the full campaign without issue.
 ##### Original Features #####
-- Single player modes (Campaigns, custom levels, custom campaigns)
+- Single player campaign
 - All diseases, objects, rooms are available (see below section for outstanding anomalies)
 - All events (emergencies, earthquakes, epidemics, VIP visits)
-- Micromanagement
+- Management windows (managing staff, patients, policies etc.)
 - Music/Jukebox and gameplay videos (see below section for oustanding anomalies)
 - Cheats (naughty!)
 ##### New Features #####
+- Custom levels and campaigns
-- Full HD resolution and beyond!
+- Full HD support
+- Zooming
 - Make your own maps and levels
 - Unlimited saves and 12 autosave slots
 - Play your own music!